British royal wedding thrown into confusion by bride's father

 However, Harry’s communications secretary told reporters last week he would have an important role and would give away his daughter on the couple’s big day.
 He had also been expected to meet the queen, her husband and the other senior members of the Windsor family this week.

 Thousands of journalists from across the world are descending on the genteel town of Windsor for the wedding, and Thomas Markle told TMZ that the media attention had taken its toll.
-He said he had been offered up to $100,000 for interviews and been ambushed by paparazzi whose snaps had shown him buying beer and looking disheveled.
+He said he had been offered up to $100,000 for interviews and been ambushed by paparazzi whose snaps had shown him buying beer and looking dishevelled.

 TMZ said he had agreed to the staged pictures, which showed him looking at images of the couple on a computer and being sized up for a suit, because he hoped they would improve his image.